-Sofia Calleja is a 1L at the University of Louisville Brandeis School of Law.
+Sofia Calleja is a member of the Class of 2020 at the University of Louisville Brandeis School of Law.
 She graduated with a dual bachelor’s degree in Psychology and Spanish from the University of Kentucky.
-She is pursuing the dual-degree track with the Kent School of Social Work and working towards an MSSW/JD.
-Sofia has worked as a legal assistant with a non-profit immigration law clinic in Lexington, providing legal services to low income immigrants as well as outreach events to educate the community.
-Sofia's interest focus on children, families and immigrants through family and immigration law.
+She received her MSSW from Kent School of Social Work in May 2019.
+Prior to coming to law school, Sofia worked as a legal assistant with a non-profit immigration law clinic in Lexington, providing legal services to low-income immigrants as well as outreach events to educate the community.
+This is one of her passions, and she is currently on the executive board of a new non-profit immigration clinic, Neighbors Immigration Clinic, forming in Lexington.
+Sofia's interests focus on children, families and immigrants through family and immigration law.

 Ryan Cannon is a 1L at the University of Louisville Brandeis School of Law.
 He graduated from Indiana University Southeast with a double major in French and International Studies.
 As an undergraduate student, Ryan interned for the legal services office of Kentucky Refugee Ministries where he worked as a legal assistant and interpreter.
 After finishing his studies, Ryan relocated to France where he taught English in both Dunkirk and Lyon.
 Before applying to law school, Ryan participated in the Fulbright Program, focusing on English Language Learning in Thiès, Senegal.
 Through his participation in the Human Rights Advocacy Program, Ryan hopes to facilitate connections between local professionals in the legal and health-services sectors and Louisville’s immigrant and refugee communities.

-Katie Davidson is a 1L at the University of Louisville Brandeis School of Law.
-She graduated from Centre College with degrees in philosophy and history and a minor in international studies.
+Katie Davidson is a 3L at the University of Louisville Brandeis School of Law.
+She graduated from Centre College in 2018 with degrees in philosophy and history and a minor in international studies.
 During her undergraduate career, Katie studied religion and politics in the United Kingdom where she engaged with various diaspora communities living in London.
-Her passion for social justice in the Louisville community stems from summer internships at an employment law office and Kentucky Refugee Ministries.
-Katie is interested in pursuing health care law and expanding health care access in the Louisville area and Kentucky at-large.
+With experience in immigration law, health care law, and an intern for the United States Court of Appeals for the Sixth Circuit, Katie is excited to begin her career as a public servant.
 In her spare time, Katie enjoys reading, travel and spending time with friends and family.

 Alexa Elder is a 1L at the Louisville Brandeis School of Law.
 She graduated from the University of Louisville in 2014 with a major in communications and a minor in gender studies.
 During college, Alexa coached the Walden Middle School Dance Team and volunteered for the Society of the Prevention of Aggression and Violence among Adolescents (JCPS), receiving the Volunteer of the Year award.
 During her junior year, Alexa spent a semester in Madrid, Spain, studying the Spanish language and culture.
 She has lived in Louisville most of her life and is committed to making positive contributions to the greater Louisville community.
 She has always known that she wanted to be an attorney and is particularly interested in championing the rights of people whose social or economic opportunities are lacking, either in the criminal justice system or for a public interest organization or firm.